process-analytics/bpmn-visualization-js/README.md

 in progress

+- True opensource license (no watermark/trademark display is required)
+- native TypeScript support
+- strong identity - the only viewer displaying a woman/female icon as User Task icon
-- battle tested: coverage, thousands of test, including tests on all supported browers --> not sure this is worth mentionning it
+- battle tested: coverage, thousands of test, including tests on all supported browsers (not sure this is worth mentionning it)

-- female icon

 ## 🌏 Browsers Support